-- 2.1 Management should use its judgement in developing an accounting policy resulting in information that is relevant to the needs of investors and creditors and is reliable in nature.
-Management should select and apply an entity's accounting policies so that the financial statements comply with all the requirements of the SME-FRS and are consistent with the historical cost convention. - 2.2 An entity should select and apply its accounting policies for a period consistently for similar transactions, other events and circumstances, unless the SME-FRS elsewhere specifically requires or permits categorisation of items for which different policies may be appropriate. - 2.3 A change in accounting policy should be made only if it is required by the SME-FRS or if it results in a more relevant and reliable presentation in the financial statements of the effects of transactions or other events on the entity's financial position or financial performance. - 2.4 The following are not changes in accounting policies: - (a) the adoption of an accounting policy for transactions or other events that differ in substance from those previously occurring; and - (b) the adoption of a new accounting policy for transactions or other events that did not occur previously or were immaterial. - 2.5 A change in an accounting policy that is made following an amendment to the SME-FRS should be accounted for in accordance with the transitional provisions, if any, issued with the SME-FRS. - 2.6 Where application of a change in the SME-FRS has a material effect on the current period or any prior period presented, an entity should disclose the following: - (a) the fact that the change in accounting policy is made in accordance with the change in the SME-FRS, with a description of those provisions; - (b) the amount of the adjustment for the current period and for each prior period presented; - (c) the amount of the adjustment relating to periods prior to those included in the comparative information; and - (d) the fact that comparative information has been restated, or that restatement for a particular prior period has not been made because it would require undue cost and effort. - 2.7 A change in an accounting policy other than one mandated under paragraph 2.5 should be applied retrospectively.
+- 2.3 A change in accounting policy should be made only if it is required by the SME-FRS or if it results in a more relevant and reliable presentation in the financial statements of the effects of transactions or other events on the entity's financial position or financial performance. - 2.4 The following are not changes in accounting policies: - (a) the adoption of an accounting policy for transactions or other events that differ in substance from those previously occurring; or - (b) the adoption of a new accounting policy for transactions or other events that did not occur previously or were immaterial. - 2.5 A change in an accounting policy that is made following an amendment to the SME-FRS should be accounted for in accordance with the transitional provisions, if any, issued with the amendment to the SME-FRS. - 2.6 Where application of a change in the SME-FRS has a material effect on the current period or any prior period presented, an entity should disclose the following: - (a) the fact that the change in accounting policy is made in accordance with the change in the SME-FRS, with a description of those provisions; - (b) the amount of the adjustment for the current period and for each prior period presented; - (c) the amount of the adjustment relating to periods prior to those included in the comparative information; and - (d) the fact that comparative information has been restated, or that restatement for a particular prior period has not been made because it would require undue cost and effort. - 2.7 A change in an accounting policy other than one mandated under paragraph 2.5 should be applied retrospectively.
 The opening balance of reserves for the earliest prior period presented and the other comparative amounts disclosed for each prior period presented should be adjusted, where applicable, as if the new accounting policy had always been in use. - 2.8 Comparative information presented for a particular prior period need not be restated if restating the information would require undue cost or effort.
-When comparative information for a particular prior period is not restated, the new accounting policy should be applied to the
+When comparative information for a particular prior period is not restated, the new accounting policy should be applied to the balances of assets and liabilities as at the beginning of the next period, and a corresponding adjustment should be made to the opening balance of reserves for the next period. - 2.9 When a change in an accounting policy has an effect on the current period or any prior period presented, or may have an affect in subsequent periods, an entity should disclose the following: - (a) the reasons for the change; - (b) the amount of the adjustment for the current period and for each prior period presented; - (c) the amount of the adjustment relating to periods prior to those presented; and

-- balances of assets and liabilities as at the beginning of the next period, and a corresponding adjustment should be made to the opening balance of reserves for the next period. - 2.9 When a change in an accounting policy has an effect on the current period or any prior period presented, or may have an affect in subsequent periods, an entity should disclose the following: - (a) the reasons for the change; - (b) the amount of the adjustment for the current period and for each prior period presented; - (c) the amount of the adjustment relating to periods prior to those presented; and - (d) that comparative information has been restated, or that restatement for a particular prior period has not been made because it would require undue cost or effort.
+(d) that comparative information has been restated, or that restatement for a particular prior period has not been made because it would require undue cost or effort.